Yannick H.,

 The more you block, the more creative the workarounds become:

-Blocking cloud storage entirely?
-Files are sent via email to private addresses.
+You block cloud storage altogether?
+Files are sent by email to private addresses.

-Tighten monitoring?
-Shadow IT goes mobile - on private devices, via private hotspots.
+You tighten monitoring?
+Shadow IT goes mobile—on private devices, via private hotspots.

-The result: You don't have less Shadow IT.
+The result: you don’t have less shadow IT.
 You have less visibility.
-The risks haven't diminished - only become invisible.
+The risks have not become smaller—just more invisible.

 The Gartner Forecast: You Will Lose

-If you still hoped that the problem will solve itself:
+If you were still hoping the problem would solve itself:

-By 2027, 75% of employees will use technology outside IT's control.
+By 2027, 75% of employees will use technology outside IT control.

-Three-quarters.
-Not despite your efforts - but independently of them.
+Three quarters.
+Not despite your efforts—but regardless of them.

-The current driver: Generative AI.
-ChatGPT, Claude, Midjourney, Copilot - employees have long discovered these tools.
-Some companies have blocked them.
+The current driver: generative AI.
+ChatGPT, Claude, Midjourney, Copilot—employees discovered these tools long ago.
+Some companies blocked them.
 Employees still use them, on private devices, during lunch breaks, at home.

-The question is: "How do we deal with the fact that a large portion of our employees bypass IT?"
+The question is: "How do we deal with the fact that a large portion of our employees works around IT?"

-Measure 2: More Training → Result: Effective in the short term.
-After three months, old patterns are back.
+Measure 2: More training → Result: Effective in the short term.
+After three months, old patterns return.

-Measure 3: More Monitoring → Result: Shadow IT becomes more invisible.
-The risk increases.
+Measure 3: More monitoring → Result: Shadow IT becomes less visible.
+Risk increases.

-Measure 4: More Blocking → Result: More creative workarounds.
-Frustrated employees.
+Measure 4: More blocking → Result: More creative workarounds.
+More frustrated employees.
 Greater distance from IT.

-The pattern: Each measure reinforces the actual problem.
+The pattern: every measure reinforces the underlying problem.

-IT is perceived as a preventer.
-Trust decreases.
-Employees actively search for alternatives.
+IT is perceived as an obstacle.
+Trust declines.
+Employees search even more actively for alternatives.
 IT blocks even more.
-A vicious circle.
+A vicious cycle.

 The Uncomfortable Truth: You Are the Problem

 Shadow IT is not the disease.
-It's the symptom.
+It is the symptom.

-IT that is too slow.
-When requests take weeks while business must deliver tomorrow.
+An IT organization that is too slow.
+When requests take weeks while the business must deliver tomorrow.

-IT that doesn't understand what the business needs.
-When IT tools don't meet requirements.
+An IT organization that does not understand what the business needs.
+When IT tools do not meet requirements.

-IT acting as a gatekeeper.
-When "No" is easier than "Yes, and here's how we make it secure."
+An IT organization that acts as a gatekeeper.
+When "No" is easier than "Yes—and this is how we do it securely."

-IT prioritizing compliance over productivity.
+An IT organization that puts compliance above productivity.
 When employees feel they are working against IT.

-38% use Shadow IT due to slow IT.
-54% use Shadow IT to be more productive.
+38% use shadow IT because IT is too slow.
+54% use shadow IT to be more productive.
 Only 12% of IT departments can keep up.

-As long as these three numbers remain, Shadow IT will grow.
+As long as these three numbers remain unchanged, shadow IT will grow.
 No matter how many policies you write.

 The solution is not more control.
 The solution is transformation.

 Days instead of weeks.
-When employees know IT responds quickly, they have fewer reasons to seek alternatives.
+When employees know IT responds quickly, they have less reason to look for alternatives.

 Clear SLAs for tool requests